johntyree/bldr/README.md

 A very simple builder for sharing examples.

-bldr searches your file for lines containing the magic string "`bldr: <command> [# comment]`".
+bldr searches your file for lines containing an optional comment delimiter and the magic string "`bldr: <command>`".
 It then runs the commands in order from top to bottom.
-Everything between `bldr:` and `#` is the command.
-Everything else on the line is ignored.
+Everything after `bldr:` is the command.
+Everything else in the file is ignored.

 It supports a few magical Vim variables to smartly find and manipulate the file path and name.
 Currently this is just `%` with the modifiers `:p` and `:r`.